 Moreover, e-commerce, like any major economic development, represents both a threat and an opportunity for traditional retailers.
 In the same way that the CD was not saved by the Hadopi laws, it is not by banning warehouses that we will convince the French to buy in town centres.
 This is all the more true in this period of health uncertainty that weighs heavily on the consumer shopping experience.

-But all is not lost for physical shops, on the contrary: with an effective city policy, many cities, such as Annecy or Amiens, have strongly revitalised their shopping streets.
-Thanks to the innovative ecosystem of logistics start-ups, shops can now offer omnichannel experiences on a par with the biggest players.
+But all is not lost for physical shops, on the contrary: with an effective city policy, many cities, such as Annecy or Amiens (content in French), have strongly revitalised their shopping streets.
+Thanks to the innovative ecosystem of logistics start-ups, shops can now offer omnichannel experiences (content in French) on a par with the biggest players.
 Banning the warehouse itself would only lead to it being moved to the borders of France, at the cost of increased pollution on the way.

 Improving the attractiveness of the logistics sector